Why Hafez is So Important: An Ultimate Guide

 Freedom and Rebellion

-“I am the slave of love, whose service is my free will; I am the freedman of the tavern, who has delivered me from my bonds.”
+“I am the servant of love, whose service is my free will; I am the freed one of the tavern, released from every chain.”

-“If the weather does not fit your mood, it will change; if the mood does not fit the weather, you must change.”
+“If the weather does not fit your mood, it will change; If your mood does not fit the weather, you must change.”

 Hafez’s Influence on Persian Culture